uwePhillPhelps/IAP-2024/Tutorials/Part 2/10 - Arrays and Vectors.md

 3. The note and control change callbacks are enabled

 And now explore the following features in `IAP.cpp`:
+1. The control change callback changes `playMode` to false when the stop button is pushed
+2. The note callback adds received notes to the `noteVector`

-1. The first few lines of the run() function set up a three note sequence in the `noteVector`
+3. The first few lines of the run() function set up a three note sequence in the `noteVector`
-2. The main while(true) loop will never end but the `if( playMode )` section inside will either
+4. The main while(true) loop contains an `if( playMode )` section inside which either
-a.
-Play all notes in the vector, in order, with a gap of half a second between each note
+    *  plays all notes in the vector, in order, with a gap of half a second between each
-b.  ...or wait for notes to be recorded
+    *  ...or waits for notes to be recorded simply displaying number of recorded notes so far

-3. The control change callback changes `playMode` to false when the stop button is pushed
-4. The note callback adds received notes to the `noteVector`

-Your task is to modify the code:

-## Note callback
+## Exercise 3a: Modify the note callback

 Let's fix some deliberate problems with the supplied program.
 Right now, we only use aserve oscillators when we are in the playback loop, which makes it difficult to hear what you're recording!